Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of : type

 \begin{example} Let us consider $D_4$.
 Then \begin{itemize} \item[$\bullet$] $f(S)=(p-4)(p-5)$ when $S=\{e_1+e_3, e_2-e_3\}$; \item[$\bullet$] $f(S)=(p-3)(p-5)$ when $S=\{e_1+e_2, e_3+e_4\}$. \end{itemize} \end{example}

-However, by analyzing what happens in Example \ref{exam-D} more carefully, we can still obtain a formula for $f(S)$.
-Let $S\subseteq\Delta^+$ be a quasi-antichain with length $n-k$.
-Similar to the $C_n$ case, we associate to $S$ a signed partition $\pi^{\pm} (S)$.
+Thus $f(S)$ \emph{no longer} depends only on $|S|$ for $D_n$.
+However, by a more careful analysis, we can still obtain a formula for $f(S)$.
+Indeed, similar to the $C_n$ case, we associate to $S$ a signed partition $\pi^{\pm} (S)$.
 Reading $\pi^{\pm} (S)$ from the above and the below gives $2k$ ordered parts, where the negative of each part occurs exactly once.
 Thus up to a sign, there are $k$ essentially different ordered parts.
 Let $n_1(S)$ be one half of the number of ordered parts with length $1$ in $\pi^{\pm}(S)$.
 It is necessarily a nonnegative integer.
+By definition, $f(S)$ equals to the number of $n$-tuples $(x_1, \cdots, x_n)\in\mathbb{F}_p^n$ satisfying $(H_{\alpha, 1})_p$, for all $\alpha\in S$, as well as $x_i\pm x_j \neq 0$, for $1\leq i < j\leq n$.
+Again we adopt the way of Athanasiadis to count \cite{At1}.
+Then the $n$-tuples in $\mathbb{F}_p^n$ become\emph{ placements} of the signed integers from $1$ to $n$ in the $p$ boxes, and $f(S)$ counts the number of those satisfying $(H_{\alpha, 1})_p$, $ \forall \alpha\in S$, as well as the following \begin{itemize} \item[(a)] when a signed integer is placed in the class $a$, its negative is placed in the class $-a$; \item[(b)] there is at most one signed integer placed in each nonzero class; \item[(c)] there exists at most one $i\in [n]$ such that both $i$ and $-i$ are placed in the zero class. \end{itemize}